parsaattari/aa-sdk-staging/site/smart-accounts/signers/portal.md

 ### Create a SmartAccountSigner

-Next, setup the Portal sdk and create a `SmartAccountSigner`:
+Next, setup the Portal SDK and create a `SmartAccountSigner`:

 <<< @/snippets/portal.ts